rbisdorff/Digraph3/docSphinx/tutorial.rst

 Both objectives are equi-important; the weight (6) of the cost criterion balances the sum of weights (6) of the benefit criteria (see column 2).
 The preference direction of the cost criterion *c1* is negative; the lesser the costs the better it is, wheras all the benefit criteria *b1* to *b6* show positive preference directions, ie the higher the benefits the better it is.
 The columns entitled '0.0', resp.
 '1.0' show the quartile *Q0*, resp. *Q4*, ie the **worst**, resp. **best** performance observed so far on each criterion.
 Column '0.5' shows the **median** (*Q2*) observed on the criteria.

 New  decision actions with random multiple criteria performance vectors from the same random performance tableau model may now be generated with ad hoc random performance generators.
 We provide for experimental purpose, in the :py:mod:`randomPerfTabs` module, three such generators: one for the standard :py:class:`randomPerfTabs.RandomPerformanceTableau` model, one the for the two objectives :py:class:`randomPerfTabs.RandomCBPerformanceTableau` Cost-Benefit model, and one for the :py:class:`randomPerfTabs.Random3ObjectivesPerformanceTableau` model with three objectives concerning respectively  economic, environmental or social aspects.
-Given a set of 10 new decision actions with generated random performance evaluations, the so far estimated historical quantile limits may be updated as follows:
+Given a set of 10 new decision actions with generated random performance evaluations, the so far estimated historical quantile limits may be updated as follows.

     >>> # generate 100 new random decision actions
     >>> from randomPerfTabs import RandomPerformanceGenerator
     >>> rpg = RandomPerformanceGenerator(tp,seed=seed)